Mtanaka77/Macro-particle_Simulation_for_Magnetic_Reconnection/README.md

 ## Largescale Electromagnetic Particle-in-Cell Simulation for High-Temperature Plasmas ##

 As "Open Internet Access by Molecular Dynamics Simulations", a couple of various codes are shown in https://github.com/Mtanaka77/, which are "Relativistic and Electromagnetic Molecular Dynamics Simulation for Nanoscale Phenomena", "Large-scale Electromagnetic Particle-in-Cell Simulation", and "SIESTA on Vector-Parallel Clusters".
 This page is discussed on the large-scale electromagnetic code (J. Comp.
 Physics, 1993, Ref.
-1), and magnetic reconnection ( Phys.
-Plasmas, 1996, Ref.
+1), and magnetic reconnection (Phys.
+Plasmas, 1995, Ref.
 3).
-Please visit other companion pages other than this Large-scale Electromagnetic Simulations".
+Please visit other companion pages other than this "Large-scale Electromagnetic Simulations for High-Temperatures".

 ### Magnetic Reconnection and Solar-Magnetospheric Coupling ###